Grant Eligibility: Eligible to apply for AIC

-Jim is an East Vancouver-based storyteller, actor, songwriter, musician and occasional clown who has performed both as a solo artist and with a variety of musical groups.
-As a storyteller, Jim's mission is to tell his own story and to support others to gain the skills to find and tell their stories.
-He works to implement this mission by performing, teaching and researching storytelling.
+Jim is an East Vancouver-based storyteller, songwriter, and performer.
+Jim has written, produced, and performed in a number of solo storytelling shows that have been part of festivals such as the Vancouver Outsider Arts Festival, Heart of the City Festival, and Fringe Festivals across Canada.
+As a musician, Jim has performed at the Vancouver Farmers' Market, Granville Island and a variety of venues around Vancouver.
+As a storyteller, Jim's mission is to tell his own story and to support others to gain the skills to find and tell their own stories.
+He fulfills this mission by performing, teaching and researching storytelling.
 His approach is to work to create a safe and inclusive environment that welcomes all contributions.
-Workshop content is based on an iterative approach developed in the moment to address the needs of those in the room.
-Jim has written, produced and performed a number of solo storytelling shows that have been part of Fringe Festivals across Canada.
-As a musician, Jim has performed at the Vancouver Farmers' Market, Granville Island and a variety of venues around Vancouver.
+Workshop content is based on an iterative approach that works to identify and address the needs of workshop participants.

 [Students] enjoyed Jim's presentation and the experience of storytelling.
 They suggested I offer this regularly as part of the course because it offered them an opportunity to develop stronger connections to each other. . . .
 Many felt that in sharing their stories they discovered things about themselves and understood their lives in ways they hadn't be able to before.
 The experience of creating and sharing their personal stories made a difference in their lives.
 Pamela Smith, English Teacher, Byrne Creek Community School